Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 ├── spec.json ← protocol, base URL, auth, health check

-├── access.json ← endpoint permissions, confirmations, field restrictions
+├── policy.json ← endpoint permissions, confirmations, field restrictions

 ├── surface.md ← endpoint capabilities and model-facing usage notes